 This measure reports on prevalence, incidence, deaths and hospitalisations caused by circulatory diseases.
 Circulatory diseases are a major cause of morbidity and mortality for Indigenous Australians.
-They are more common among Indigenous than non-Indigenous Australians and tend to occur at younger ages (AIHW 2015d; Bradshaw et al. 2011; Brown 2012; Katzenellenbogen et al. 2014).
+They are more common among Indigenous than non-Indigenous Australians, and tend to occur at younger ages (AIHW 2015d; Bradshaw et al. 2011; Brown et al. 2012; Katzenellenbogen et al. 2014).

-Overall: Based on measured and self-reported survey data in 2012-13 in the Northern Territory, 15% of Indigenous Australians aged 2 and over had a heart/circulatory condition (Table 1.05.1).
-The age-standardised rate for Indigenous Australians with heart/circulatory conditions was 1.8 times the rate for non-Indigenous Australians (22% compared with 12%).
+Overall: Based on self-reported data in 2012-13 in Victoria, 10% of Indigenous Australians had a heart/circulatory condition (Table 1.05.1).
+The age-standardised rate for Indigenous Australians with heart/circulatory conditions was the same as for non-Indigenous Australians (16%).

-Nationally in 2012-13, 13% of Indigenous Australians aged 2 and over had a heart/circulatory condition (Table 1.05.1).
+Nationally, 13% of Indigenous Australians had a heart/circulatory condition (Table 1.05.1).
 The age-standardised rate for Indigenous Australians was higher than for non-Indigenous Australians (20% compared with 16%).
-The rate for Indigenous Australians was also higher in Remote than Non-remote areas (26% compared with 18%) (Table 1.05.2, Figure 1.05.1).
+The rate was also higher in Remote than Non-remote areas (26% compared with 18%) (Table 1.05.2, Figure 1.05.1).

-Hospitalisation: From July 2013 to June 2015 in the Northern Territory, the age-standardised rate for hospitalisation for circulatory diseases for Indigenous Australians was 1.8 times the rate for non-Indigenous Australians (43 compared with 24 per 1,000).
-The rate of hospitalisation was higher for Indigenous males (46 per 1,000) than Indigenous females (40 per 1,000).
+Hospitalisation: From July 2013 to June 2015 in Victoria, the age-standardised rate for hospitalisation for circulatory diseases for Indigenous Australians was 1.3 times the rate for non-Indigenous Australians (23 per 1,000 compared with 18 per 1,000).
+The rate of hospitalisation was higher for Indigenous males (26 per 1,000) than for Indigenous females (21 per 1,000).

-Nationally from July 2013 to June 2015, the age-standardised rate for hospitalisation for circulatory diseases for Indigenous Australians was 1.8 times the rate for non-Indigenous Australians (32 compared with 18 per 1,000).
+Nationally, the age-standardised rate for hospitalisation for circulatory diseases for Indigenous Australians was 1.8 times the rate for non-Indigenous Australians (32 per 1,000 compared with 18 per 1,000).
 The rate of hospitalisation was higher for Indigenous males (35 per 1,000) than for Indigenous females (29 per 1,000) (Table 1.05.7).